 Prosci’s definition of Change Management

 That means when technology projects are launched, they can’t just be sent out into the ether with the expectation that employees know what to do.
-When IT upgrades the time clock system, we don’t just expect people to know about the change and know how to use it, right?
+When IT upgrades the time clock system, we don’t just expect people to be aware of the change and know how to use it, right?

 That’s why, for every tech innovation, there must be a process in place.
 A change management process that helps people understand and manage change.
 That often involves a lot of communication and training, though some projects involve more.